rvantonder/lsif-ocaml/README.md

 > The Language Server Index Format (LSIF) is a format for storing code intelligence data like type hovers and jump-to-definitions.
 See [LSIF](https://github.com/Microsoft/language-server-protocol/blob/master/indexFormat/specification.md) and how it relates to [LSP](https://microsoft.github.io/language-server-protocol/) for more details.

-Note: development is early work-in-progress; the tool is released in the interest of early adopters who may find it immediately useful for open source projects.

 ## Examples